gatsbyjs/gatsby/docs/docs/sourcing-from-prismic.md

 }
 ```

 The best way to create your queries now is to first develop them in *GraphiQL* at `http://localhost:8000/___graphql` and then paste them into your files.
-For that start the local development server and experiment a bit with the available queries.
+Start the local development server and experiment a bit with the available queries.
 You should be able to get this query:

 ![Prismic Index Query](./images/prismic-index-query.jpg)